skerdishehaj/the-wild-oasis/README.md

 - [x] App needs a table view with all bookings, showing arrival and departure dates, status, and paid amount, as well as cabin and guest data
 - [x] The booking status can be "unconfirmed" (booked but not yet checked in), "checked in", or "checked out".
 The table should be filterable by this important status
-- [x] Other booking data includes: number of guests, number of nights, guest observations, whether they booked breakfast, breakfast price
+- [x] Other booking data includes: the number of guests, number of nights, guest observations, whether they booked breakfast, breakfast price

 ### Check In / Out

-- [x] Users should be able to delete, check in, or check out a booking as the guest arrives (no editing necessary for now)
+- [x] Users should be able to delete, check-in, or check out a booking as the guest arrives (no editing necessary for now)
 - [x] Bookings may not have been paid yet on guest arrival.
-Therefore, on check in, users need to accept payment (outside the app), and then confirm that payment has been received (inside the app)
+Therefore, on check-in, users need to accept payment (outside the app), and then confirm that payment has been received (inside the app)
-- [x] On check in, the guest should have the ability to add breakfast for the entire stay, if they hadn't already
+- [x] On check-in, the guest should have the ability to add breakfast for the entire stay, if they haven't already

 ### Guests